slhmath/Human_or_Robot_Challenge/README.md

 The goal is to produce an algorithm that can faithfully discern the difference in bidding activity between humans and bots.

-After some basic feature engineering, we find that some famous statistical learning algorithms do far better than basic neural networks implemented via Keras.
+After some basic feature engineering, we find that statistical learning algorithms do far better than basic neural networks implemented via Keras.